*Pain Free Laser Fitted Dental Implants

 “The End Result Even Better Than I Had Anticipated”

 “Any uncertainties I had prior to the treatment were fully explained and a letter then sent detailing each procedure and cost involved.
-Callum explained each part of the treatment as it progressed and advised if any discomfort would be felt.
+My dentist explained each part of the treatment as it progressed and advised if any discomfort would be felt.

 The whole procedure was carried out in 3 months and the end result even better than I had anticipated.
 The implant fits perfectly and I have confidence that it is secure and a naturally looking tooth.”